lairaines/grobid_TEI_2019/README.md

 + ETI for auction catalogues written by Etienne Charavay

 In compliance with the
-PDF are OCRised with [recommendations of Grobid⁻Dictionaries] (https://github.com/MedKhem/grobid-dictionaries/wiki/How-to-Annotate%3F), the separators, whether there are composed of one or two punctuation signs, are tagged with the neutral label <pc>.
+PDF are OCRised with [recommendations of Grobid⁻Dictionaries](https://github.com/MedKhem/grobid-dictionaries/wiki/How-to-Annotate%3F), the separators, whether there are composed of one or two punctuation signs, are tagged with the neutral label <pc>.

 Examples :